Have you ever paid attention to the temperature of the water you use for your hair wash? Yes, it does affect the quality of your hair!

 1. Reduces Hair Volume

 When washed with cold water, there are chances that your enclosed hair cuticles lock in excessive moisture.
 This may weigh down your hair and make it flat.
-Also, the moisture increases the binding of your hair strands, resulting in decrease of hair volume overall.
+Also, the moisture increases the binding of your hair strands, resulting in a decrease in hair volume overall.
 This could be a concern for people with thin hair.

 2. Makes Hair Washing Uncomfortable